SilverWolfiee/evernight-bot/README.md

 ## extra notes
 ### self hosting
-If you want to self host, you need to modify the file path according to your pc as currently it is hardcoded to match mine.
+If you want to self host, you need to modify the file path according to your pc as currently it is hardcoded to match mine. also you will need a backend server [elysia-evernight](https://github.com/SilverWolfiee/elysia-evernight)

 ```
 if(os.platform() === "win32"){